Head of School

-Christopher FlintHead of School Christopher began his career as special education teacher specializing in autism spectrum disorders 20 years ago.
+Christopher began his career as special education teacher specializing in autism spectrum disorders 20 years ago.
 After leaving the classroom, Christopher ran after-school social skills programs for children with autism and developed training and trained over 12,000 parents and professionals in best practice autism strategies.
 He started a non-profit in 2006 and has traveled the globe to provide autism training to developing countries.
-Christopher also founded a tech company that develops apps for individuals with autism that has reached over 100,000 users.
-Christopher loves to cook, especially with his sous-chef, his four year old son.
+Christopher also founded a tech company that develops apps for individuals with autism that have reached over 250,000 users.
+Christopher loves to cook, especially with his sous-chef, his 9 year old son.

 Marc Chernoff is a Principal with L.E.K.
 Consulting and has extensive experience in new product development, growth strategy, channel strategy, and M&A support.
 He advises clients in industrials, building products, energy, and retail and consumer sectors.
 He holds a BA from Swarthmore College and an MBA from the University of Chicago Booth School of Business.
 A lifelong Chicagoan, Marc lives in Lincoln Square with his wife and son.